How to Fix Windows Backup Stuck at 97% - Qiling

 Alternative to Try If Your Backup Can't Finish

-Qiling Backup is award-winning backup software with which you can create backups, create system images, clone your drive, restore your computer to a virtual machine or different hardware than the original computer, and so much more.
+Qiling Backup is award-Winning backup software allows you to create backups, system images, clone your drive, and restore your computer to a virtual machine or different hardware, among other features.

-With Qiling Backup, your backups will complete properly, unlike your Windows backup freezing at 97% or 58%.
-Now you can download this software from the button below and start a backup with Qiling Backup.
+With Qiling Backup, your backups will complete properly, unlike the frustrating experience of Windows backup freezing at 97% or 58%.
+You can now download this software from the button below and start a backup with Qiling Backup.

 create file backup step1